 Plus, it’s a cool old bridge – by the time you read this all the work should be done and you might find it a bit easier to navigate around.

-At this point, our Klang day trip was over – it was my birthday and I needed to get back to Kuala Lumpur for a night out at the Helipad Bar, but, if I’d had more time, there were two other things to do in Klang I wanted to check out – and that you might want to try.
+At this point, our Klang day trip was over – it was my birthday and I needed to get back to Kuala Lumpur for a night out at the Helipad Bar, but, if I’d had more time, there were three other things to do in Klang I wanted to check out – and that you also might want to try.

 Visit the Snake Temple